mathieu-benoit/DevOpsOnAzureLab/docs/Lab 1 - Source control/README.md

 ## Import existing Git repository

 0. Open a new web browser instance in Incognito, Private or InPrivate mode to avoid any signed-in session conflict.
-1. Go to your VSTS account `https://<yourvstsaccount>.visualstudio.com` and open your existing empty project (default: "MyFirstProject", otherwise create a new one).
+1. Go to your VSTS account `https://<yourvstsaccount>.visualstudio.com` and open your existing empty project (default: **MyFirstProject**, otherwise create a new one).
 2. Navigate to the **Code** tab
 3. Use the "Import into an existing empty repository" feature by hitting the **Import** button like illustrated on the image below.